 2.1 This Agreement shall commence on the Commencement Date and shall terminate on completion of the HE2AT Project.

 2.2 Either Party may terminate this Agreement prior to the completion of the HE2AT Project by providing 30 (thirty) calendar days’ prior written notice to the other Party.
-On early termination of this Agreement, the Data Recipient shall, where possible, immediately discontinue use of the Original Study Data and upon the Data Provider’s instructions, either return all copies of same to the Data Provider, destroy all copies of the Original Study Data, or deal with the Original Study Data in any other manner requested by the Data Provider.
+On early termination of this Agreement, the Data Recipient shall, where possible, immediately discontinue use of the Original Study Data and upon the Data Provider’s instructions, either return all copies of the same to the Data Provider, destroy all copies of the Original Study Data, or deal with the Original Study Data in any other manner requested by the Data Provider.
 Data Provider acknowledges that the ability to retrieve or delete Original Study Data already incorporated into the RP1 Study Data may be limited due to (1) this being impractical or impossible, (2) the need to maintain the integrity of the RP1 Study Data or (3) legal, operational, or regulatory requirements in accordance with applicable law.
 Where deletion is not possible, the Data Recipient shall, where practicable, anonymize or pseudonymize the Data to minimize any potential risks associated with its retention.
 The Data Recipient shall inform the Data Provider of any such measures taken.
+A Party’s rights and obligations under this Agreement will be continuous and survive the expiration or termination of this Agreement, as expressly provided in this Agreement or otherwise required by law or intended by their nature.

 2.3 Each Party shall pay its own costs incurred in the performance of this Agreement.
 Any given expense or cost can only be committed in writing by the Party responsible for the cost in question.
 In no case can one Party commit an expense on behalf of another Party, without prior written consent.